Banner

 check phones aren't stolen showing image of a phone being taken from a back pocket. checkmend, blackbelt

-• Has the mobile phone, smartphone or IOT device been reported stolen
+• Whether the device has been reported lost or stolen

-• Has the mobile phone, smartphone or IOT device been barred, blocked or blacklisted by a mobile network
+• Whether the device has been barred, blocked or blacklisted by a mobile network

-• Has the mobile phone, smartphone or IOT device been subject to an insurance claim
+• Whether the device has been linked to an insurance claim

 Copyright © 2024 · All Rights Reserved · MobiCode